 Sometimes browser extensions can slow WordPress admin.
 So, you can disable all browser extensions and see if there is any change in WordPress loading speed.

 If you want to re-enable a specific extension, do not forget to enable it before opening WordPress Admin again.

-The most common reason for WordPress admin slow because WordPress database is not optimized well, and WordPress scripts are malfunctioning or failing for some reasons.
-Sometimes WordPress admin slows if the server has poor performance to handle all requests at once.
+The most common reason for WordPress admin slow is because WordPress database is not optimized well, and WordPress scripts are malfunctioning or failing for some reason.
+Sometimes WordPress admin slows if the server has the poor performance to handle all requests at once.